-The height of the main building, from the ground to the top of the golden cross at its top, was 114 meters tall.
-The octagonal preaching church contained 2100 seating places.
+The height of the main building, from the ground to the top of the golden cross at its top, was 114 meters.
+The octagon preaching church contained 2,100 seating places.
 The ‘Dom’ was actually the base for two churches, with its southern wing being the Church of Baptism and Faith, and in the northern wing the Church of Burial and Remembrance.

 Because of to its proximity to the royal palace, the ‘Dom’ over the years became the church of the court and the burial site of the Hohenzollern rulers.

 The bombings over Berlin in World War II destroyed the ‘Dom,’ and only in 1975 was it rebuilt, without the northern wing, and significantly reducing the height of the main building to 98 meters.
-Funding for the renovation was given by the German government, with contributions from all evangelical churches in Germany.
-The reconstructed building was inaugurated in 1993, and six years later returned to display the Hohenzollern tombs again.
+Funding for the renovation was given by the German government, with contributions from all Evangelical churches in Germany.
+The reconstructed building was inaugurated in 1993, and six years later returned to display the Hohenzollern tombs.

 The Berliner Dom is located on the island of Shapere, east of Lustgarten and southeast of Museum Island.